denil-ct/GSignTRTC/README.md

 # GSignTRTC
-Patched simulator archive of GoogleSignIn and TRTC
+Patched arm64 simulator archive of GoogleSignIn and TRTC for Apple SIlicon